-(iii) Explain why glucose cannot pass through a cell membrane by simple diffusion.
+- (iii) Explain why glucose cannot pass through a cell membrane by simple diffusion.
 [2]

+- Glucose molecules are too large

+- The phospholipid bilayer acts as a barrier

-(b) A student investigated the effect of alcohol on the permeability of membranes in plant cells.
+Phospholipid bilayer acts as a barrier to all water-soluble substances.
+ATP is also polar and soluble in water, not lipids (b) A student investigated the effect of alcohol on the permeability of membranes in plant cells.
 The student wanted to find the minimum concentration of alcohol at which all the cells became permeable to the stain Evans Blue.
 Evans Blue stains the nucleus of the cell.